Articles

 A follow-up on how to store tokens securely in Android

 As a prologue to this article, I want to remark a short sentence for the notional reader.
 This quote will be important as we move forward.
 Absolute security does not exist.
 Security is a set of measures, being piled up and combined, trying to slow down the inevitable.
 Almost three years ago, I wrote a post giving some ideas to protect String tokens from a hypothetical attacker decompiling our Android application.
+For the sake of remembrance, and in order to ward off the inescapable death of the Internet, I am reproducing some sections here.

 Using Firebase as a Real Time System